Course leader

 Entry Requirements

 City & Guilds Advanced Technical Ext.
-Diploma (1080) MMP
+Diploma (1080) – MMP in a relevant subject

-City & Guilds Advanced Technical Extended Diploma (720) MM
+City & Guilds Advanced Technical Extended Diploma (720) – MM in a relevant subject

-GCSE Maths and English at grade C/4 or above or Level 2 Functional Skills in Maths and English.
+Plus GCSEs maths and English at grade 4/C or above or Level 2 Functional Skills in maths and English